-We have completed three double blind, randomized, placebo-controlled Phase 2 studies of ALISTA, all of which demonstrated statistically significant increases in arousal and/or satisfying sexual encounters in pre- and post-menopausal women with FSAD.
-We initiated a Phase 3 clinical trial of ALISTA in 2004 in post-menopausal women with FSAD.
-We anticipate that enrollment in this study will be completed by the end of 2005.
+We have completed three double-blind, randomized, placebo-controlled Phase 2 studies of ALISTA, all of which demonstrated statistically significant increases in arousal and/or satisfying sexual encounters in pre- and post-menopausal women with FSAD.
+One of these studies was a double-blind, placebo-controlled, crossover-design trial to evaluate the response to ALISTA administered at home by 51 women.
+The study showed that 64 percent of ALISTA doses resulted in Satisfactory Sexual Events (SSEs) and the use of ALISTA also resulted in significant improvement in orgasm.
+This was the first trial that evaluated the use of ALISTA in premenopausal women in the home setting.
+No serious adverse events were reported during this study.